More UI FAQs

 - How does an employee get the 8 week waiver and 4 week extension?

 - If the employee has not been recalled within the 8 weeks, but the employer expects to recall them within an additional consecutive 4 weeks (a maximum of 12 weeks total), the employer must contact the department to request an additional 4 week waiver.
 The employer must verify that the employee is expected to be recalled to work within the 4 week period after that initial 8 week wavier and provide the return to work date.
-Employers can do this by calling the UI Employer Line at 414-438-7705 or 608-232-0633.
+Employers can do this by calling the Employer

 - Can the employee receive a 12 week waiver initially?